The writing app that works

 How to find your writing voice (without faking it)

 Voice is the most talked-about thing in writing advice and the least well defined.
-A practical guide for novelists who are tired of the clichés.
+A practical guide for writers who are tired of the clichés.

 Read the essay →